bitwarden/help/_articles/hosting/licensing-on-premise.md

 5. Start a new Organization in your self-hosted instance by selecting the {% icon fa-plus %} **Add Organization** button.

    You will be prompted to upload a license file.
 Select the **Browse** button and add your downloaded license file.

+{% callout success %}
+When your license expires and your Organization renews, you have 2 months to apply the updated license file to your self-hosted Organization.
+To apply the update your license, download the new license file (**Steps 1-3**) from the cloud-hosted Bitwarden Organization Vault.
+Once downloaded, open your self-hosted Web Vault and update the license from the Organization **Settings** &rarr; **Subscription** page:

+{% image hosting/update-license.png Update a self-hosting license %}
+{% endcallout %}